Why Sustainability is Both an Opportunity and a Challenge for Brands

 Why Companies Should Be More Sustainable

-There are lots of ways in which being more sustainable helps a business strive: sustainability increases efficiency, improves your brand value and reputation, provides a platform for innovation, helps attract esteemed talent… among a variety of other rewards.
+There are lots of ways in which being more sustainable helps a business strive: sustainability increases efficiency, improves your brand value and reputation, provides a platform for innovation, and helps attract esteemed talent… among a variety of other rewards.

 Sustainability in Business: What Does It Mean?